venkatapathy/spear4Med/examples/HL/README.md

 ## Patch Generation from Whole Slide Images

-To generate patches from Whole Slide Images(WSI) we use the scrript patchGeneration.py.
+To generate patches from Whole Slide Images(WSI) we use the script patchGeneration.py.
 It contains three types of functions:
 1. Single Patch: Specify the following parameters - openslide_patch(for Windows), tiffPath, startX, startY, function = 'single'.
 You can also pass other arguments as well as per your needs.

 2. Random Patches: Specify the following parameters - openslide_patch(for Windows), tiffPath, function = 'random'.
 You can also pass other arguments as well as per your needs.